YashwantOstwal/hxui_program/README.md

 This instruction allows the admin to remove an active candidate component.
 This action is expected to be used sparingly and only in exceptional cases, such as insufficient user traction or technical limitations in building the component.

-If users have spent paid HxUI tokens voting for the withdrawn candidate, the admin must open a **claim-back window** using `open_claim_back_window` for a considerable duration.
+If users have spent paid HxUI tokens voting for the withdrawn candidate, the admin must open a **claim-back window** using `open_claim_back_window` instruction for a considerable duration.
 During this period, users can reclaim their HxUI tokens using the `claim_back_tokens` instruction.

 After the claim-back window has closed, users can no longer reclaim their tokens.
 The admin may then clean up any remaining (unclaimed) vote receipt accounts, transferring their rent-exempt balances back to the vault.